getify/You-Dont-Know-JS/this & object prototypes/ch4.md

 # You Don't Know JS: *this* & Object Prototypes
 # Chapter 4: Mixing (Up) "Class" Objects

 Following our exploration of objects from the previous chapter, it's natural that we now turn our attention to "object oriented (OO) programming", with "classes".
-We'll first look at "class orientation" as a design pattern, before examining the mechanics of "classes": "instantiation", "inheritance" and "(relative) polymorphism".
+We'll first look at "class orientation" as a design pattern, before examining the mechanics of "classes", "instantiation", "inheritance" and "(relative) polymorphism".

 We'll see that these concepts don't really map very naturally to the object mechanism in JS, and the lengths (mixins, etc.) many JavaScript developers go to overcome such challenges.